 Upcoming CPUs

-If none of these CPUs have caught your eye and you want a more significant upgrade to your system, consider waiting for the new CPU generations, specifically AMD’s Ryzen 8000 and Intel’s 14th Gen Meteor Lake-S series.
+If none of these CPUs interested you and you desire a greater improvement for your system, think about waiting for the upcoming CPU generations, specifically AMD’s Ryzen 8000 and Intel’s 14th Gen Meteor Lake-S series.

 Make sure to come back for the next big CPU series release to see the current best CPUs on the market!